DutchProg/Roostermakers/README.md

 #### Hill Climber

-To improve on this, our idea was to find a way to iterate over this using the hill climber algorithm, we aim to make small incremental changes to get less total minus points.
+To improve on this, our idea was to find a way to iterate over this using the hill climber algorithm, in which aim to make small continious incremental changes to get a lower score and therefore a more optimised solution.

-Swapping specific instances of that subject’s activity with an empty timetable slot present within this version of the timetable.
-Then the number of minus points from this change would be compared to the amount of the minus points from before the change was implemented.
+This was achieved by swapping specific instances of that subject’s activity with an empty timetable slot.
+This change should cause a

+"""Then the number of minus points from this change would be compared to the amount of the minus points from before the change was implemented.
 If the number of mins points has decreased, we maintain this new change to the timetable.
 This is continued for the activity until none of the changes give any improvements to the number of points we have.

-In the beginning, small changes made massive changes to the number of minus points, with one change being able to negate numbers in the double digits.
+In the beginning, small changes made massive improvements to the number of minus points, with one change being able to negate numbers in the double digits.
 However, as this continued, and the timetable became more optimised, the changes became harder to find, and they would also offer smaller and smaller changes.
-Till at about ***INSERT NEW SCORE***, where even after more than almost 1000 active switches the algorithm was unable to find an improvement for the number of minus points.
+Till at about ***INSERT NEW SCORE***, where even after more than almost 1000 active switches the algorithm was unable to find an improvement for the number of minus points."""

 ***REPLACE IMAGE WITH NEW ALGORITHM RESULTS***
 <p align="center">